helloGov/webapp/README.md

 You only have to do this once.

-- ask in the slack channel for the `secrets.js` file
+- ask in the slack channel for the project secrets
-- add the `secrets.js` file to the `conf/` directory
+- add a `.env` file to the project root directory
-- ask in the slack channel for the `.env` file
+- paste the secrets into the `.env` file
-- add the `.env` file to the project root directory
 - generate assets with webpack
   ```
   $ npm run build